jahmanitheone/javascript_includefile/Readme.md

-# Prototyping Web Pages Quiklty With Javascript Includes
+# Prototyping Web Pages Quikly With Javascript Includes

 ## Include HTML Files Using Javascript
 I found a new way to quickly prototype my web pages and creating the __site viusal components__.